Muzan97/Prediction-of-fatigue-life-of-materials/README.md

 Fatigue Life Prediction Using Machine Learning

 Overview :
-This project predicts the fatigue life of steel using machine learning.
-Fatigue life determines how long a material withstands repeated stress before failure.
+This project predicts the fatigue strength of steel samples using machine learning.
 Fatigue strength is the maximum stress a material can withstand at a given number of cycles without failing.

 The model is built using the XGBoost regression algorithm, leveraging material property data for predictions.